 General practitioners and family doctors will see and treat patients who have been diagnosed with the Coronavirus, despite the fact that a physical therapist will not.
 This implies that each time you visit your doctor’s office, you’re increasing your chances of coming into contact with others who may have or be carrying the virus.

-PT Professionals’ Recommendations for Conditions and Techniques Virtually
+PT Professionals’ Recommendations for Remote Physical Therapy

 If you enjoyed this article, you may also like: Supplements for Immune Health